hmrc/upscan-initiate/README.md

 The list of failure reasons is as follows:

-- `QUARANTINED` - the file has failed virus scanning
+- `QUARANTINE` - the file has failed virus scanning
 - `REJECTED` - the file is not of an allowed file type
 - `UNKNOWN` - there is some other problem with the file